JuliaBayesianOptimization/AbstractAskTellOptimization.jl/README.md

 `AbstractProblemOracle` is generalizing problem oracles that can process tasks of the solver.

-A problem oracle can be a fairly involved piece of code combining input from GUI, simulations, constraints, possibly solving some optimization subproblems.
+I imagine a problem oracle as a fairly involved piece of code combining input from GUI, running expensive simulations, evaluating constraints, scheduling experiments, evaluating objective function in parallel and possibly solving some optimization subproblems.

 A subtype `MyProblem <: AbstractProblemOracle` must implement the following methods:
 - `process(task::T, problem::MyProblem)`